-To find out more about how digital transformation can improve your mission and stave off disruptive competition, contact USDM.net at firstname.lastname@example.org for a complimentary initial consultation.
+To find out more about how digital transformation can improve your mission and stave off disruptive competition, contact usdmdigital.com at email@example.com for a complimentary initial consultation.
 We’re subject matter experts in digital strategy, and easy to talk to.

 USDM is a leader in digital consulting, strategy, and integrated marketing for tourism, economic development, and destination marketing and provides research, insights, recommendations and professional services that can transform any organization to the “new normal” for business.

 Many EDO engagements begin with USDM’s Digital Gap Analysis® and follow with our Digital Strategy Playbook®.

 ABOUT USDM DIGITAL®